Flank/flank-dashboard/docs/08_jenkins_testing_enviroment.md

          - Has an excellent [setup guide](https://d1.awsstatic.com/Projects/P5505030/aws-project_Jenkins-build-server.pdf) that explains how to create an instance and deploy the Jenkins server.
          - Easy to maintain.
 You could just connect to the AWS instance and use it and use it the way that you would use a computer in front of you.
     - Cons:
-         - You need to configure the AWS instance and firewall rules on your own, which takes a bit more time in comparison to using the Google Kubernetes deployment.
+         - You need to configure the AWS instance and firewall rules manually via the user interface (no automation available), which takes a bit more time in comparison to using the Google Kubernetes deployment.

 * Setup Jenkins on Google Kubernetes Engine.